Nazulka/WD-Buzzwords/README.md

 ### User Stories
 **Guest user**
 * As a guest user of WD Buzzwords I want to browse all web development terms and jargons and familiarize myself with their meanings.
-* As a guest user of WD Buzzwords I want to be able to access
+* As a guest user of WD Buzzwords I want to be able to easily access all available website features from different screen size devices.
+* As a guest user of WD Buzzwords I want to be able to use the searchbox to search for terms that I would like to find out more about.
+* As a guest user of WD Buzzwords I want to be able to display the selected term and its description.
+* As a guest user of WD Buzzwords I want to be able to filter the list of terms by their first letters using the alphabet filter buttons.

+**Registered user**
+* As a registered user of WD Buzzwords I want to

 ### Strategy

 ### Scope

 ### Structure